-Pre-Physical Therapy Program
+Physical Therapy Program

-The program in physical therapy is provided in the graduate level.
-Pre-physical therapy program is provided in the department of Kinesiology.
+The program in physical therapy is provided on the graduate level.
+The pre-physical therapy program is provided in the department of kinesiology.
 Students are encouraged to review the admission requirement of the graduate physical therapy program while preparing as an undergraduate student.